osi03224/alx-low_level_programming/0x0E-structures_typedef/README.md

 Write a function that frees dogs
 Write a function that creates a new dog
 Write a function that frees dogs
+Write a function that creates a new dog